mlabuda2/nf-tower-docs/docs/credentials/agent_credentials.md

 ---
-title: Tower Agent credentials
+layout: ../../layouts/HelpLayout.astro
-headline: "Tower Agent credentials"
+title: "Tower Agent credentials"
 description: "Instructions to set up Tower Agent credentials in Nextflow Tower."
+date: "21 Apr 2023"
+tags: [agent, credentials]
 ---

 [Tower Agent](../agent.md) enables Tower to launch pipelines on HPC clusters that do not allow direct access through an SSH client.
 Tower Agent authenticates a secure connection with Tower using a Tower Agent credential.